AdaCore/gnatstudio/docs/programmers_guide/hello_world.rst

 =====================

-However, after the addition of the two statements in :file:`gps.adb`, the file :file:`hello_world.ads` will not be found automatically by GPS.
-Therefore, you need to create a project file for your new module (we'll call it :file:`hello_world.gpr`), and add a dependency to it in the root project file of GPS (:file:`gps/gps.gpr`), as is currently done for all other modules.
+However, after the addition of the two statements in :file:`gps.adb`, the file :file:`hello_world.ads` will not be found automatically by GNATStudio.
+Therefore, you need to create a project file for your new module (we'll call it :file:`hello_world.gpr`), and add a dependency to it in the root project file of GNATStudio (:file:`gnatstudio/gps.gpr`), as is currently done for all other modules.

 The project file :file:`hello_world.gpr` is best created by copying the project file from any other module, for instance the aliases module